DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.TSpline.TSplineTopology.NonManifoldEdges.md

 ## In-Depth
- `TSplineTopology.NonManifoldEdges` node identifies non-manifold edges from a T-Spline model.
+ The `TSplineTopology.NonManifoldEdges` node identifies non-manifold edges from a T-Spline surface.
 A non-manifold surface can only be displayed in box mode until it is repaired.

 In the example below, a non-manifold T-Spline surface is created as a result of deleting faces on a plane surface. `TSplineTopology.NonManifoldEdges` and `TSplineUVNFrame.Position` nodes are used to identify and visualize non-manifold edges.